MiliasV/BSc-Thesis/README.md

   edge between them

-  NEXT STEP

-  -Make a script that takes as input a list of Vms and builds the overall topology by running a mininet script with the right arguments in each of the Vms.
+  Needs to be added => description of the script that takes as input a list of Vms and builds the overall topology by running a mininet script with the right arguments in each of the Vms.

-Sequence:
+# Sequence:

 1 -> Turn the ips of the attack into ases